SergiusTheBest/VcTest/README.md

 A sample that demonstrates RDP8.1 virtual channel bug

 ## The Bug
 If RDP 8.1 is active packets with the length of 1591-1596 bytes are working not as expected.
+Reproduced on Windows 8.1/2012R2.

 ## How to Run
 1. Build a solution with VS2013.